 With the racing season over, and the cold weather incoming, you will need to store your kart away properly for the off-season.
 There are a few steps and precautions to take before you pack it away though.

-Here are the 10 steps to winterize your go-kart:
+The 10 steps to winterize your go-kart are:

 - Clear The Fuel Lines

 - Change The Oil

 - Check The Joints And Bearings